rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 When the update fails, the preset becomes editable again.
 You can then click its name and update the settings that need to be fixed. <!--Learn more on the possible failure reasons in [this section](#monitor-message-presets).-->

 The possible update error types are as follows:
-**Authorization error**: the bearer token is invalid or not authorized.
+* **Authorization error**: the bearer token is invalid or not authorized.
-**Illegal modification**: an edit was performed on one or more non-allowed fields.
+* **Illegal modification**: an edit was performed on one or more non-allowed fields.
-**Precondition failed**: some fields can have only specific values and this has not been honored.
+* **Precondition failed**: some fields can only have specific values and this has not been honored.

 ## Deactivate a message preset